How to connect your domain to Shopify

 - Click the drop-down list to the far right of your domain.
 Then click the "Edit" option next to DNS records.

-- On the Manage DNS Records screen, scroll down and locate any A records that are currently pointing at the wrong web server.
+- On the Manage DNS Records screen, scroll down and locate any A, ALIAS or CNAME records that are currently pointing at the wrong web server.
 Click the trash can icons to the right of the bad records to remove them.
 Your default records will likely answer pixie.porkbun.com, those are the ones to delete.